cloudflare/cloudflare-docs/content/images/serve-images/serve-from-custom-domains.md

 ## Limitations

 When using a custom domain, it is not possible to directly set up WAF rules that act on requests hitting the `/cdn-cgi/imagedelivery/` path.
-If you need to set up WAF rules, you can:

-Use a Cloudflare Worker to access your images and a Route using your domain to execute the worker.
+If you need to set up WAF rules, you can use a Cloudflare Worker to access your images and a Route using your domain to execute the worker.
 For an example worker, refer to [Serve private images using signed URL tokens](/images/serve-images/serve-private-images/).